Tag Archives: Billie Holiday

 Billie Holiday Joins Walk of Fame

 For me, it was personal.
-After a failed romance when I was in law school, I started my day by playing “Good Morning Heartache.”
+After a failed romance when I was in college, I started my day by playing “Good Morning Heartache.”
 My best friend would ask me, “Why are you always listening to that junkie?”
 I ignored him.
 We now know Lady Day was an early victim of racial profiling.

 Billie helped me get through a rough patch.
 It will be my pleasure to help keep her bronze plaque clean.